0xSplits/splits-sdk/packages/splits-sdk-react/README.md

 ## Documentation

-Detailed documentation for the SDK can be found [here](https://docs.0xsplits.xyz/sdk-info/overview)
+Documentation for the React SDK is coming soon!
+The four hooks you can use for now are:
+- useSplitsClient
+- useSplitMetadata
+- useWaterfallMetadata
+- useLiquidSplitMetadata